justinepaulpadayao/3cloud-data-and-ai-tech-summit-demo/README.md

 ## Project Overview

 This project showcases the capabilities of **AI and Engineering Discipline in production-grade environment pipelines** for the **3Cloud GDC Data and AI Tech Summit**.
-It demonstrates an AI-driven, production-grade data engineering framework that leverages functional programming principles, Databricks Connect integration, and industry best practices to process financial data.
+It demonstrates an AI-driven, production-grade data engineering framework that leverages functional programming principles, Databricks Connect integration, and industry best practices.

 The pipeline uses PySpark to ingest data from Azure Blob Storage, transform it through medallion architecture layers (Bronze → Silver → Gold), and demonstrates how AI can enhance data engineering workflows through intelligent recommendations, automated testing, and modular, composable utilities.